3-Steps to Cultivating Long-Term Relationships with YOUR Birth Clients

 Step 2: Go virtual!

-Many of us already have been forced to go virtual by the pandemic.
+Many of us have already been forced to go virtual by the pandemic.
 But I’d like you to choose to go virtual by acknowledging the benefits of it.
 Your clients are already waiting for you in virtual space; Millenials live there!
 Additionally, virtual is greener – it will save the earth!
 It will save you the schlep time to clients’ homes and back to yours 🙂 And you can virtually coach individuals in far-away states and countries like many of my students.
 You can improve and advance your practice!
-Optimize your clients’ experience by using technology – record the sessions and share the replay to involve the clients’ birth partners and enhance the clients’ growing process.
-You can avoid professional fatigue and boredom, and save yourself time by recording your evergreen content – informational content that you repeat again and again.
+Optimize your clients’ experience using technology – record the sessions and share the replay to involve the clients’ birth partners and enhance the clients’ growing process.
+You can avoid professional fatigue and boredom and save time by recording your evergreen content – informational content that you repeat repeatedly.
 That’s exciting, right?
 You can create and share a video library.
 Most importantly- you can share sessions’ recaps to help your clients track their progress.
-Reflecting on clients’ progress is so important for their growing process and we should never forget to cheer for them!
+Reflecting on clients’ progress is so important for their growth, and we should never forget to cheer for them!

 Step 3: Cultivate long-term client relationships and thrive!

 There are unique challenges and dilemmas that individuals encounter throughout their childbearing years: Finding one’s truth and generating strong convictions, dealing with authoritative figures and self-advocacy, adopting positive motivation, overcoming fear of pain, failure, or loss of control, practicing self-care, communicating with one’s support group and asking for help and many others.
 Once you know how to use the coaching strategies and exercises around these challenges, you can establish long-term relationships with your clients and help them grow into the parent position.